 In 2015, Bank of America Merrill Lynch conducted a study in which they back-tested two investment strategies all the way to the 1960s.
 The first strategy, the S&P 500 strategy, was to invest in the S&P 500 and hold it through thick and thin—a standard passive investing approach.

 The other strategy, what they called the “panic selling strategy”, was to dump shares anytime the market fell more than 2% and reinvest after 20 days as long as the market was flat or up in that period.

 Below are the results:

 As you can see, the buy and hold investors greatly outperformed the panic sellers.

 We could try to time the market, a near-impossible task, or we can approach investing with a stoic and disciplined approach that has been proven to work time and time again.

 We can invest small amounts regularly, ignore the noise from Washington, and hold for the long term.

-While we don’t know how the current situation will pan out, we know that throughout history, few things have been able to dent the market in the medium term, and absolutely nothing, has managed to halt its progress over the long term.
+While we don’t know how current situations will pan out, we know that throughout history, few things have been able to dent the market in the medium term, and absolutely nothing has managed to halt its progress over the long term.